sgrant0225/sgrant0225.github.io/_posts/2021-04-03-module_4_project-_javascript.markdown

 end

 ```

+To connect my backend with the frontend and to make my first fetch request I had to add a gem CORS.
+CORS means cross orgin reference sharing.
+CORS is a security feature that prevents API calls from unknown origins.
+In order for me to make a fetch request to my domain  http://localhost:3000/api/v1/recipes I added the gem 'rack-cors' to my gemfile and updated some information in my configuration file to allow the domain.

 I would love to write a full blog about my entire process but I rather share the challenges I faced.
 The major challenge  was merging my model attributes together through the front end.
 To elaborate more,  I struggled with associating my models and displaying them to the front end and manipulating the DOM to display what the user inputted in the form.
 Also, I wanted to add more funtionality and create the app as I envisoned during my planning phase.
 Furthermore, I struggled with organizing my code and understanding why the functions I created was not displaying the data.
 That mostly due to scoping.